makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 We consider that a feature which is not documented does not exist.
 So if you add a new feature, document it in the correct section of our documentation.

-Whether you are fixing a bug or developing a new feature : mention it in the `CHANGELOG.md` file.
+Whether you are fixing a bug or developing a new feature: mention it in the `CHANGELOG.md` file.

 This file already contains a lot of content, you should quickly understand the expected syntax.